biomedia-mira/stochastic_segmentation_networks/README.md

     --saved-model-paths "assets/saved_models/rank_10_mc_20_patch_110.pt"

 You will need to change the `config-file` and `saved-model-paths` according to the model being used.
-You can find the pre-trained models used in our paper in the folder `assets/saved_models`.
+You can find the pre-trained models in the folder `assets/saved_models`.
 The inference script will output the mean of the distribution as the prediction as well as the covariance diagonal and covariance factor.

 #### "Covariance became not invertible using independent normals for this batch!"